aarya0044/Fraud_Detection/README.md

 - Each record represents a single transaction with balance, amount, and transaction type details
 - Target variable: `isFraud` (1 = Fraud, 0 = Not Fraud)

-⚠️ Due to dataset size constraints, the dataset is **not included** in this repository and must be downloaded from the original source provided in the assignment.
+⚠️ Due to dataset size constraints, the dataset is **not included** in this repository.

 ---